spess14/trailblazer-colony-14/PERSONALITEMS.md

 ```

 Be sure to follow upstream guidelines when working on the project.

+### Shared Personal Items
+If you want to create a personal item shared between multiple characters (including characters that are not yours),
+you can create a shared personal item.

+If the item is shared between multiple characters which all belong to you (you play these characters),
+it should be in the `_Moffstation/PersonalItems/Wearables/(playername)/Shared` folder.

+If the item is shared between multiple characters, and some of those characters do not belong to you (you do not play some of these characters)
+it should be in the `_Moffstation/PersonalItems/Wearables/Shared` folder.

+Shared personal items count as one personal item for each character that uses it.

+### Job-related Items
+Personal items mimicking a job-related item should be parented to the item you want to mimic.
+This is done to ensure that the item behaves like the original item, and does not have any extra functionality.

+This also makes upstream item balancing trickle down to functional personal items,
+so items don't have to be manually re-balanced.

 ## Approval
 Personal items are subject to approval by any Moffstation maintainer or admin.
 Personal item guidelines are guidelines, not explicitly rules, so if you're unclear if your item would be allowed, please ask a maintainer or admin for clarification.